DreamWorld420/node-rest-starter/README.md

 ## folders and files description

-minimal description of important folder and files, just a personal opinion (⚠️change as you wish⚠️)
+minimal description of important folder and files, just a personal opinion (⚠️**change with care**⚠️):

 ```
 .